 Fertilize the plant regularly.
 The first grape tomatoes are usually ready to harvest about 75 days after planting, so start fertilizing plants once weekly when you see the first small, green fruits, usually sometime in July, depending on your climate.
 Use a balanced, 20-20-20 formula, applied at the rate and dilution proportions indicated on the label.
 Wet the soil before applying fertilizer to avoid burning roots.

 When you grow grape tomatoes in a pot, they are susceptible to several fungal disorders just like they would be in a garden.
 These are best prevented by keeping the pot in a well-ventilated area that's not crowded by other plants and by watering the plant at its base early in the day, helping keep foliage dry.

 Several pests can also cause problems, including the green tomato hornworm caterpillar and the brown, striped potato beetle.
 Handpick and destroy these.
 Aphids, tiny, yellowish, soft-bodied insects, and small whiteflies can also feed on and weaken the plant.
-Control these by spraying with insecticidal soap until the plant's dripping wet.
-Dilute the soap at a rate of 5 tablespoons per gallon of water, and repeat the spray as needed.
+Control these by spraying them off plants with a stream of water.
+Use insecticidal soap with caution because some tomato cultivars are sensitive to soaps and can be damaged by their use.